This is an article I wrote in 2009 that I have reposted as many folks have found it helpful and requested I repost it.

-Recently, I’ve had to intervene to help some clients access their Time Warner Road Runner email accounts while they are not connected to the Time Warner Road Runner network.
+Recently, check I’ve had to intervene to help some clients access their Time Warner Road Runner email accounts while they are not connected to the Time Warner Road Runner network (outside the Time Warner Road Runner network).
 While they could use the web mail provided by Time Warner, they were looking for a solution to keep using their Outlook, Outlook Express, Thunderbird, Apple Mail, and iPhone when outside a Road Runner connection.
 There is a ton of confusing misinformation about this issue on the internet, so here we go…

 First of all, Time Warner should change their policy that blocks outgoing mail from authenticated users that are not on Road Runner at the moment.
 However, at least they have provided access, although it is non-intuitive, by offering alternate settings that you can plug into your e-mail program or iPhone.